d3plus/d3plus-viz/README.md

 * [Viz](#Viz)

 #####
+* [isData](#isData) - Adds the provided value to the internal queue to be loaded, if necessary.
+This is used internally in new d3plus visualizations that fold in additional data sources, like the nodes and links of Network or the topojson of Geomap.
 * [dataConcat](#dataConcat) - Reduce and concat all the elements included in arrayOfArrays if they are arrays.
 If it is a JSON object try to concat the array under given key data.
 If the key doesn't exists in object item, a warning message is lauched to the console.
 You need to implement DataFormat callback to concat the arrays manually.
 * [dataFold](#dataFold) - Given a JSON object where the data values and headers have been split into separate key lookups, this function will combine the data values with the headers and returns one large array of objects.
+* [isData](#isData) - Returns true/false whether the argument provided to the function should be loaded using an internal XHR request.
+Valid data can either be a string URL or an Object with "url" and "headers" keys.
 * [dataLoad](#dataLoad) - Loads data from a filepath or URL, converts it to a valid JSON object, and returns it to a callback function.
 * [defaultPadding](#defaultPadding) - Default padding logic that will return false if the screen is less than 600 pixels wide.
 * [listify](#listify) - Turns an array of values into a list string.